Rancho Gordo logo

 Our famous bean with the velvety texture and deep bean broth.
 A favorite classic pot bean.

-This absolutely delicious bean is similar to Good Mother Stallard in that it needs only onions and garlic to make it shine, but unique in its own right.
+This absolutely delicious bean is similar to Good Mother Stallard in that it needs only onions and garlic to make it shine.
 Cooked simply, this bean, with a little salsa and some fresh tortillas, is about as grand as it gets.
 Please don't waste your stock or bones to "improve" this bean.
 Frankly, it doesn't need your help!

 Cooking Suggestions